frankheat/offsecnotes/content/web/vulnerabilities/cors.md

 ---
-title: "CORS Misconfiguration"
+title: "CORS misconfiguration"
 weight: 7
 description: "Learn how misconfigured CORS policies can expose sensitive data through origin reflection, null origin whitelisting, and XSS on trusted subdomains."
 ---

-# CORS Misconfiguration
+# CORS misconfiguration

 **Impact**: If a web response includes sensitive data (like an API key or CSRF token), and CORS is misconfigured, an attacker could steal that data using a malicious website.